-Certain sections must be placed in root region in the image. main.o and the linker-generated table (Region\$\$Table) must be in a root region.
-If not, the linker reports, for example:
+Certain sections must be placed in a root region in the image, including:

+- main.o. - The linker-generated table (Region\$\$Table). - Scatter-loading (scatter.o) objects from the library. - Decompressor (dc.o) objects from the library.

+If a required section is not placed in a root region, the linker reports, for example:

-Region\$\$Table cannot be assigned to a non-root region.
+anon\$\$obj.o(Region\$\$Table) cannot be assigned to a non-root region 'RAM'.